acuity-network/mix-item-store/docs/deployments.rst

 Each BlobStore contract also has a contractId that is used within contracts.

-See blobid_ for more information.
+See :ref:`blobid` for more information.

 Ethereum
 ========